 A study showed that taking a collagen supplement may have significant benefits for hair and nails.
 54 women aged 26-68 took an oral supplement containing collagen and hyaluronic acid every day for 8 weeks.
 The results showed significant improvement in nail and hair health, as well as a significant decrease in skin dryness, by the end of the study.

-If you’re considering taking a collagen supplement, consider one of our high-quality, hydrolysed collagen supplements, available in various flavours.
+If you’re considering taking a collagen supplement, consider our high-quality, highly versatile, Hydrolysed Bovine Collagen Peptides + Vitamin C.